mlhcmit/psets/2022/pset4/README.md

 Your main learning objectives include:
 1. Understand conceptually why IPW results in a biased estimator when there is a lack of overlap.
-2. Understand how the ATE changes in regions of overlap when different parametric assumptions are made.
+2. Understand how the ATE estimate changes in regions of overlap when different parametric assumptions are made.
 3. Reason about the identifiability of the ATE in covariate regions with no overlap.

 ## Part II : Implementing propensity scores re-weighting and covariate adjustment methods in Python